PDWhittington/todo/README.md

             which<br />
         </td>
         <td valign="top">
             Reveals the location of the todo executable.
-Running this command is equivalent to invoking 'which todo' in bash, but can be run on any platform.<br /><br />
+Running this command is equivalent to invoking 'which todo' in bash, but can be run on any platform.
+In fact, 		  a 'boiler plate' of information is produced. <br /><br />
             Usage: todo which
         </td>
     </tr>